The Regularized Hadamard Expansion: A Klein-Gordon Field

-In order to complete the proof of Theorem~\ref{thmmain}, it remains to analyze the symmetry properties of the solutions~$f_\bullet$. \begin{Lemma} The functions~$f_\bullet$ are antisymmetric~\eqref{fantisymm}. \end{Lemma} \Proof We again fix~$y$ and choose a null geodesic~$\gamma$ through~$y$.
-Then, as explained above, the function~$f_{[-1]}(x,y)$ is an affine parameter~$\tau$ of the geodesic, i.e. $f_{[-1]}(x,y)= \tau(x) - \tau(y)$.
-This shows that~$f_{[-1]}(x,y) = -f_{[-1]}(y,x)$.
-For all other transport equations, we can use the following symmetry argument: Since~$T^\varepsilon(x,y)$ satisfies the Klein-Gordon equation in both variables, the functions~$\overline{T^\varepsilon(y,x)}$ also have a regularized Hadamard expansion.
-Comparing this Hadamard expansion with the complex conjugate of~\eqref{reghadamard} (for fixed~$f_{[-1]}$) and using the fact that the solution of the transport equations are unique, we conclude that~$f_\bullet(x,y) = -f_\bullet(y,x)$. \QED
+In order to complete the proof of Theorem~\ref{thmmain}, it remains to analyze the symmetry properties of the solution~$\f$. \begin{Lemma} The function~$\f$ is antisymmetric~\eqref{fantisymm}. \end{Lemma} \Proof We again fix~$y$ and choose a null geodesic~$\gamma$ through~$y$.
+Then, as explained above, the function~$\f(x,y)$ is an affine parameter~$\tau$ of the geodesic, i.e. $\f(x,y)= \tau(x) - \tau(y)$.
+This shows that~$\f(x,y) = -\f(y,x)$, concluding the proof. \QED